jbox-web/ajax-datatables-rails/README.md

 __Some comments for the above code:__

 1. In the list we show `full_name`, but in `sortable_columns` and `searchable_columns` we use `last_name` from the `Contact` model.
 The reason is we can use only database columns as sort or search fields and the full_name is not a database field.

 2. In the `get_raw_records` method we have quite a complex query having one to many and may to many associations using the joins ActiveRecord method.
 The joins will generate INNER JOIN relations in the SQL query.
-In this case we do not include all event in the report if we have events which is not associated with any model record from the relation.
+In this case, we do not include all event in the report if we have events which is not associated with any model record from the relation.

-3. To have all event records in the list we should use the `.includes` method, which generate LEFT OUTER JOIN relation of the SQL query. __IMPORTANT:__ Make sure to append `.references(:related_model)` with any associated model.
+3. To have all event records in the list we should use the `.includes` method, which generate LEFT OUTER JOIN relation of the SQL query.
+__IMPORTANT:__ Make sure to append `.references(:related_model)` with any associated model.
 That forces the eager loading of all the associated models by one SQL query, and the search condition for any column works fine.
-Otherwise the `:recordsFiltered => filter_records(get_raw_records).count(:all)` will generate 2 SQL queries (one for the Event model, and then another for the associated tables).
+Otherwise the `:recordsFiltered => filter_records(get_raw_records).count(:all)`
+will generate 2 SQL queries (one for the Event model, and then another for the associated tables).
 The `:recordsFiltered => filter_records(get_raw_records).count(:all)` will use only the first one to return from the ActiveRecord::Relation object in `get_raw_records` and you will get an error message of __Unknown column 'yourtable.yourfield' in 'where clause'__ in case the search field value is not empty.

 So the query using the `.includes()` method is: